Python Collections (Arrays)

 print("Yes, 'apple' is in the fruits list")

-To determine how many items a list have, use the
+To determine how many items a list has, use the

 Print the number of items in the list: